Vyral/victor-nino/_posts/2019-06-10-what-you-need-to-know-about-the-home-buying-process.md

 {% include pullquote.html %}

 After this, you’ll hire an inspector.
 Bear in mind that this will cost anywhere from $400 to $600 depending on the size of the home.
-If you have a propane set up, a pool, or septic tank, there will be additional costs for additional expenses.
+If you have a propane setup, a pool, or septic tank, there will be additional costs for additional expenses.
 You’ll also have to pay for the appraisal, but this fee is typically charged before closing. **Be prepared to have money for those expenses even before you show up at closing.** It’s also worth noting that many of the expenses will be credited at closing, with the exception of the inspection costs.

 **You also need to get an insurance quote as soon as your offer is accepted.** You’ll want to be aware if there have been any issues regarding a variety of past claims that could make that home uninsurable.